"Businesses that fail to plan are planning to fail!"

 - What is your strategy for exiting the business eventually, i.e. turn it over to your children, go public, sell or merge with another company?

-This key area in business is tempered by the attitudes, energy and discipline of the people doing the managing.
+This key areas of business are tempered by the attitudes, energy and discipline of the people starting, running or managing it.
 As an Entrepreneur you will have to develop good management techniques that are appropriate for your type of business.
 If you don't know what those techniques are or if you have little experience in work history as a "titled" manager don't worry about it.
 Why?
 Because you were probably using your own management skills to handle whatever job you had.
 As "the owner" of you own business you will do fine by trusting your instinct and the desire you have to make the business work.
-That should be all you need to get you going for awhile.
+That should be all you need for awhile to get you going.

 If you are planning on having only a part time, home based or small family owned business then you will develop your own management style simple out of the need to handle business.
-If you decide to grow your business you can then recruit people that have the experience in management that comes from the challenges related to your kind of business.
+If you decide to grow your business you can then recruit people that have the experience in management that comes from the challenges related to your kind of business at the level you are and how you want to grow.

 Don't forget you have to be very careful to always listen to customers and sales personal.
-The feed back information they give you may be critical to improving the operations of your business just enough to make your business and profits grow significantly.
+Their feedback will give you critical information to help you improve the operations of your business that might be just enough to make your business and profits grow significantly.

 To help maximize your talents and abilities as a new business owner and manager The BOSS™ provides the knowledge and information to make your management job easier.
 This will help you improve the effectiveness of your management decisions and efficiency of your business operations, so it will produce the profits you desire.